ArjixWasTaken/manhuagui/README.md

 python3 ./src/main.py -u
 ```

+## Configuration

+- All configs are loaded from config-default.json.
+Please do NOT edit default file since this file would be changed.
+- Set your customizations as 'config.json'.
+It would overwrite default config. (see config.example)
+- max_proxy = 0 by default.
+If you want to enable proxy behavior. please set max_proxy > 0 as you want.

 ## Known issue

 - Exception occurs during another exception.
 This might be triggered when multiple downloads through proxy are failed.
 [Not affect the download process]